z3tt/Z3tt/content/top/about.md

+Click <a href='https://cedricscherer.netlify.com/files/Resume_CedricScherer_2019-10-08.pdf'>here</a> for the pdf of my resume.

 ### About Me {#about}

 I am a computational ecologist by training and a data visualization designer by heart.
 I use statistical and simulation models to answer questions related to the movement ecology of animals and the dynamics of populations, communities and diseases in space and time.
 To visualize my results and all types of data I use mostly [R](https://www.r-project.org/about.html) and the package [ggplot2](https://ggplot2.tidyverse.org/) from the [tidyverse](https://www.tidyverse.org/) which I also  use for all kinds of data preparation.
 In the spare time, I am a proud dad and husband spending as much time as possible with my family.